DanHoffman1/Google_Data_Analytics_Case_Study_Cyclistic/README.md

 |Start and end their journeys near downtown recreational sites.|Start and end their trips close to universities, residential and commercial areas.|

 ## Act
+After finding the differences between members and casual riders, marketing strategies to target casual riders can be developed to entice them to become members.
+Recommendations:
+1. Casual riders are most active on weekends and in summer/spring.
+Offering a weekend only or seasonal membership may be attractive to them.
+2. Marketing campaigns may be targeted to areas where casual riders are most active in downtown and near tourist or recreation areas.
+3. Casual riders use their bikes for longer trips, offering a push notification after a long trip may convince them of the savings of getting a membership